C#: Left outer joins with LINQ

 WHERE [t0].[ResourceNo] = @p0

-Similar concept can be expanded for multiple left joins.
+Similarly, this concept can be expanded for multiple left joins.
 Assuming that a TimeSheetLine will either have a JobNo or an IndirectCode, consider this SQL query:

 Select TL.EntryDate, TL.Hours, J.JobName, I.IndirectName